abajwa-hw/security-workshops/Setup-ranger-21.md

 under group add "hr" and give read, write, execute Save > OK and wait 30s.
 While you wait you can review the summary of policies under Analytics tab

-- this should pass now.
+-  Attempt to access dir after adding group level Ranger HDFS policy and this should pass now.
 View the audit page for the new activity
 ```
 hdfs dfs -ls /rangerdemo
 ```